 Warning Signs Your Teen Might Be Experiencing Abuse

-Caregivers may notice a change in their teen’s behavior if the adolescent is involved in an abusive dating relationship.
-“It’s important to note that it’s not just one specific sign that says this 100% is a sign that something bad is happening in the relationship, but it certainly raises red flags,” Dr. David said.
+As a parent, it’s important to understand how you can support your child and be aware of red flags that your child is in an abusive relationship.
+“It’s not just one specific sign that says this 100% is a sign that something bad is happening in the relationship, but it certainly raises red flags,” Dr. David said.

 - The teen’s mood has changed, or they are depressed or withdrawn